softwaresaved/jamie/jobAnalysis/dataCollection/README.md

 ## Description

-This directory is used to build the parser that input HTML excerpt files containing the job data, cleans them and inserts them into a MongoDB instance.
+This directory is used to build the parser that inputs HTML excerpt files containing the job data, cleans them and inserts them into a MongoDB instance.

 All the operation are done by the `job2db.py` script.

 ### Parsing

-The script parses the folder containing the html file and create a list of JobId (the name of the file).
+The script parses the folder containing the html file and create a list of `JobId`s (the names used for the files).
 Then it compare this list with the already recorded list into the database by querying the same key.
 The difference is then send to `fileProcess.py` for the transformation of the file.

-It compares the name of the file with two list: SKIPPED_ID and RECORDED_ID.
+It compares the name of the file with two list: `SKIPPED_ID` and `RECORDED_ID`.
 If the name of the file is present in one of these lists it is skipped.
 The file is opened and the he content is passed to the `fileProcess.py` and transformed with bs4.
 A first cleaning transformation is done on the key and return a dictionary.